Las Vegas Job Market 2026: How Economic Diversification Is Reshaping Housing Demand — Las Vegas real estate

 How Are Wages Changing in Las Vegas?

 One of the most encouraging trends I see is wage growth outpacing inflation in several key sectors.
-The Bureau of Labor Statistics reports that average hourly earnings in the Las Vegas metro rose 4.3% year-over-year, compared to 3.1% nationally.
+According to Bureau of Labor Statistics, the Bureau of Labor Statistics reports that average hourly earnings in the Las Vegas metro rose 4.3% year-over-year, compared to 3.1% nationally.
 This is significant because it means local workers have more purchasing power for housing.

 Median household income in Clark County has climbed to approximately $67,200, up from $58,600 in 2020.
 That 14.7% increase over six years has expanded the pool of buyers who can qualify for a mortgage on a median-priced home.
 At today's rates, a household earning $67,200 can typically qualify for a home priced around $350,000 to $400,000 with 5% down.